libopencm3/libopencm3-examples/examples/stm32/l4/stm32l476rg-nucleo/dfsdm_irq/README.md

-This demonstrates some basics on the L476G disco board.
+This demonstrates the DFSDM on the L476RG nucleo board.

-* printf via usart2 to the attached stlink virtual com port.
-115200@8n1
+* printf via usart1 TX on Pin A9 115200@8n1
+* this example assumes that there is a sigma delta modulator connected to pins B1 (CLK) and C2 (DATA) e.g. TI AMC1306
 * pll configuration from hsi
-* flash wait state configuration
-* basic led blinking
-* exti interrupts for buttons
-* simple timer usage.
+* dfsdm0_isr reads the data regularily as soon as they are available.